adikele/Prims-Algorithm-Implementation/README.md

 The graph data which has points and distances between the points is provided to the program.
 Currently the data is pre-fed in the main program.

-Here is a flowchart on which my program is based: https://www.draw.io/?state={%22ids%22:[%220Bx7_5zsVv771RDJTQnZuZ2VSbUU%22],%22action%22:%22open%22,%22userId%22:%22115540789435878039118%22}#G0Bx7_5zsVv771RDJTQnZuZ2VSbUU
+Here is a flowchart on which my program is based (the same file is also attached): https://www.draw.io/?state={%22ids%22:[%220Bx7_5zsVv771RDJTQnZuZ2VSbUU%22],%22action%22:%22open%22,%22userId%22:%22115540789435878039118%22}#G0Bx7_5zsVv771RDJTQnZuZ2VSbUU

 #Scope for Improvement: